 After dropping Doctor off, Paul and I went to grab a smoothie in Mission Valley and went directly home afterward to pack for our early morning flight to Anchorage.
 A frantic phone call came in at 6:31 PM that Doctor had run away.

-We drove back home with plans to each take a car and look for him.
+We drove back home with plans to each take a car and search for our dog.
 My neighbor, who had seen us rush off to the sitter, saw a post on NextDoor.com that a dog was spotted on the corner of Balboa Ave. and Clairemont Dr. hit by a car; we drove to that area.

 Babs Fry enters the picture